-Bethesda’s Skyrim just celebrated its tenth birthday with a fancy new Anniversary Edition.
-As well as making us feel absolutely ancient, that surely means that The Elder Scrolls 6 must be well under way, right?
+The Elder Scrolls V: Skyrim is now more than 10 years old with everyone desperate to find out what the next game in the Elder Scrolls series will look like.
+As well as making us feel absolutely ancient, that surely means that The Elder Scrolls 6 must be well underway, right?

-Yes, and no. While the game has been officially known of since E3 2018 when we were treated to a half-minute teaser trailer, Bethesda has made it clear that we’re still years away from release, with ambitious space RPG Starfield drawing the lion’s share of development time.
-The Elder Scrolls 6 just has to take its place in the queue.
+Well, yes and no. While the game was officially announced at E3 2018 courtesy of a half-minute teaser trailer, Bethesda has made it clear that we’re still several years away from release, with the ambitious space RPG Starfield drawing the lion’s share of development time and first set for release in 2023.
+As a result, The Elder Scrolls 6 just has to take its place in the queue.

 Let’s get the bad news out of the way first: despite being teased all the way back in 2018, The Elder Scrolls 6 is still years away from store shelves.

-"It’s not about punishing any other platform, like I fundamentally believe all of the platforms can continue to grow,” Head of Xbox Phil Spencer told GQ.
-“But in order to be on Xbox, I want us to be able to bring the full complete package of what we have.
+"It’s not about punishing any other platform, like I fundamentally believe all of the platforms can continue to grow," Xbox head Phil Spencer told GQ (opens in new tab).
+"But in order to be on Xbox, I want us to be able to bring the full complete package of what we have.
 And that would be true when I think about Elder Scrolls 6.
 That would be true when I think about any of our franchises."

-You might think that leaves nothing to go on, but that’s not completely true.
-That trailer gives us some clues that may point to where The Elder Scrolls 6 is based.
+You might think that leaves us with nothing to go on, but that’s not completely true.
+For one, the teaser trailer provided some clues that may point to where The Elder Scrolls 6 is based.

 For starters, all Elder Scrolls games are set in the continent of Tamriel.
 We’ve already seen Morrowind, Cyrodill and Skyrim in the last three games, but the mountainous look of the trailer above has led to some speculating that The Elder Scrolls 6 could be set in Black Rock, where the Bretons hang out, or in Hammerfell, home to the warrior-like Redguard.

 The almost inevitable lack of a PlayStation 5 version does suggest that we won’t be seeing a virtual reality version of The Elder Scrolls 6, as we did with Skyrim on PSVR.
-While it was released on PC too, the ready-made install base on PS4 must have made porting the title to virtual reality less of a risk, and as of yet there’s no talk of an Xbox virtual reality headset to rival PSVR.
+That said, it could potentially arrive on SteamVR via Oculus Rift, HTC Vive, or Windows Mixed Reality (WMR) like its predecessor.